iPraJosh/miniproject/README.md

     VITE_SUPABASE_ANON_KEY=your-supabase-anon-key-here

-💡 Tip: You can refer to the provided .env.example file to know what variables are required.
+💡 Tip: You can refer to the provided .env example file to know what variables are required.

 If you have your own Supabase project: